Hera-system/webhook/README.md

 * `Token` - Token.
 Data type - `string`.
 Required value.
 * `ID` - ID task.
 Data type - `string`.
 Required value.
 * `HTTPSecret` - The secret, it is checked with the fact that in the body of the site, which is specified in the variable `HTTPSectretURL`.
 Data type - `string`.
 Required value.
-* `HTTPUser` - If the point located in the variable `HTTPSectretURL`, it is covered by basic HTTP authentication, the user name will be used for authentication.
+* `HTTPUser` - If the point located in the variable `HTTPSecretURL`, it is covered by basic HTTP authentication, the user name will be used for authentication.
 Data type - `string`.
 Optional value.
-* `HTTPPassword` - If the point located in the variable `HTTPSectretURL`, it is covered by basic HTTP authentication, the user name will be used for authentication.
+* `HTTPPassword` - If the point located in the variable `HTTPSecretURL`, it is covered by basic HTTP authentication, the user name will be used for authentication.
 Data type - `string`.
 Required value.

 Data is passed to 'JSON', example: